-Rule The antenna shall be placed such that the Reference Mark of the balise antenna lies: between 2m from the front of the engine and the 1st axle : The minimum value of 2m shall be ensured taking into account dynamic effects of the coupling • or, up to 12.5 m in the rear of the 1 st axle.
+1 Rule The antenna shall be placed such that the Reference Mark of the balise antenna lies: between 2m from the front of the engine and the 1st axle The minimum value of 2m shall be ensured taking into account dynamic effects of the coupling • or, up to 12.5 m in the rear of the 1 st axle.
 The front of an engine shall be defined by the extremity on the side of the active cab, the "1 st axle" as the axle closest to the front of the engine.
-For an engine with a cab on each side, one antenna is sufficient if the areas of both sides where the antenna can be placed overlap, and the antenna, regards its reference mark, is placed in the overlapping part.

-Reference Justification The maximum value of 12.5m has been specified to allow the use of the same antenna for both directions, on a locomotive, and to provide sufficient space to install the antenna on all different types of trains.
+For an engine with a cab on each side, one antenna is sufficient if the areas of both sides where the antenna can be placed overlap, and the antenna, regards its reference mark, is placed in the overlapping part. max 12,5 m min 2 m Reference same antenna for both directions, on a locomotive, and to provide sufficient space to install the antenna on all different types of trains.
 Furthermore the aim of the minimum distance of 2m to train front is : min 2 m min 2 m to avoid an antenna receiving a telegram from a balise energised by another antenna to avoid a balise energised by one antenna perturbing the transmission of an adjacent antenna.
-Remark Interference with antennas of other systems, especially KER based, has to be considered as well.
+Interference with antennas of other systems, especially KER based, has